dantasfiles/dantasfiles.github.io/_cornell/econ.md

 **Economics of the U.S. Social Safety Net** `ECON 3250 (fa26)`
 - *Mastering 'Metrics: The Path from Cause to Effect* by Angrist & Pischke

+**Development of Economic Thought and Institutions** `ECON 3300 (fa26)`
+- *The Industrial Revolution: A Very Short Intro.* by Robert C. Allen
+- *The Worldly Philosophers: The Lives, Times & Ideas Of The Great Economic Thinkers* by Robert L. Heilbroner

 **Urban Economics** `ECON 3855 (fa26)`
 - *Urban Economics* by Arthur O'Sullivan